usewits/boundedfloats/README.md

 Easy to use!
 Just replace `double` with `bounded_double`.
 In some cases your code has to be adjusted a little.
 For example if you use operators with a double on the left hand side, or apply a fancy function on a bounded double.

-Disclaimers: This code was not battle tested.
+Disclaimers: This code is licenced under three clause BSD.
+This code was not battle tested.
 Efficiency could be greatly improved (expensive function calls everywhere!).
 Note that the `apply` function can not be used in arbitrary situations.